-Please use the buttons below to see more information on Sale Sharks and matches between Irish and Sharks over the years.
+Please use the buttons below to see more information on Sale Sharks and matches between Exiles and Sharks over the years.

 Both sides showed attacking endeavour in the first half but it was ultimately Sale who played slightly the smarter rugby in the second half to knick the win.

 Sale Sharks scored the first try of the game from their very first attack.
 Dwayne Peel made a sniping run after ball was won off the top of the lineout, before delivering a reverse pass to full back Rob Miller who beat one defender before passing to Henry Thomas who marched over for the opening score.
 Nick Macleod’s conversion went over off the post to give Sale an early 7 point lead.

 Irish fought their way back into the game well.
 Tom Homer put in a huge up and under kick and chased well putting the Sharks fullback under immense pressure to reclaim the ball.
 From the resulting phases, referee, Sean Davey, penalised the home side for being continuously offside around the breakdown.
 Tom Homer kicked the penalty from under the posts to put Irish on the board.

 Irish scored their first try of the game after 18 minutes.
 Steven Shingler kicked the ball into the corner from the penalty when three points were very kickable.
 David Paice threw the ball into the lineout and moments later found the ball in his hands to crash his way over from a metre out.
 Tom Homer kicked the conversion over to put the Exiles in the lead by 10 points to 7.

 London Irish lost concentration from the next restart failing to claim the high kick off.
 The ball fell nicely into the hands of Sharks blindside flanker James Gaskell who ran in untouched to score his side’s second try.
 Macleod added the conversion to give the Sharks a 14-10 lead.